 Greater Control

-Tailored for Internal Needs
+Optimized for Internal Use

-Lower Risk of Misuse
+Reduced Risk of Misuse

 Limited Innovation